 Individuals with disabilities, including regular visitors who utilize service animals on campus grounds, are encouraged but not required to complete an Animal Registration Form.
 Additionally, students are strongly encouraged to affiliate with Disability Services.
-Staff and faculty are encouraged to contact Human Resources.
-Disability Services collaborates with students, faulty, and staff to ensure that individuals with disabilities have equal access to all Otis College programs and activities.
+Staff and faculty are encouraged to contact Human Resources and Development.